 The Split Shot Rig is a very popular rig that works well with live bait and soft plastics in shallow and deeper water.
-Largemouth bass anglers have so many options when they dig into their tackle box because the split shot rig works so well with so many different baits.
+Smallmouth bass anglers have so many options when they dig into their tackle box because the split shot rig works so well with so many different baits.

-A small split shot and a soft plastic lizard is one of the better ways to target largemouth bass in shallow water.
+A small split shot and a soft plastic lizard is one of the better ways to target bass in shallow water.